 On page 2 of the first volume of his monumental Systematic Theology, Paul Tillich says, "Theology moves back and forth between two poles, the eternal truth of its foundation and the temporal situation in which the eternal truth must be received."
 This sentence, it seems to me, defines in capsule form the reason for being of a theological seminary.
 It lives to grasp the eternal Gospel, and in its teaching and example it also lives to address the Gospel pertinently and creatively to the ever-changing situation.
 It attempts to interpret the Christian message in such a way as to conserve the true spirit and the vital insights of historical Christianity, while relating that spirit and those insights to the needs and problems of the contemporary world.
-On the other hand, it endeavors to prevent the massive achievements of previous eras from obstructing tellectual interests.
-It quards itself lest it violate the demands academic freedom, and, I might say, lest any other person or group. side or outside the denomination, should seek to obstruct that freedom.
+On the other hand, it endeavors to prevent the massive achievements of previous eras from obstructing btellectual interests.
+It guards itself lest it violate the demands f academic freedom, and, I might say, lest any other person or group, haide or outside the demomination, should seek to obstruct that freedom.

 The seminary is a school.
-It is not afraid of learning.
-It is not afraid of scholarship.
-It is not afraid to that it will not have enough of it.
-It is not afraid to oin the intellectual task with the task of Christian witness.
+It is not airaid of learning.
+It is ngaged in the learning enterprise.
+It is not airaid of scholarship. this airaid that it will not have enough of it.
+It is not airaid to bin the intellectual task with the task of Christian witness.
 It is fraid not to do so.

-To recognize the seminary to be a community of learning implies not the seminary believes that the Christian minister should be a dedraced, diligent student all his life, a scholar by bent of mind if not youtstanding achievement.
-I like to make this point by expressing this way: The seminary is not supposed to turn out intellectual globs:
+To recognize the seminary to be a community of learning implies net the seminary believes that the Christian minister should be a dednated, diligent student all his life, a scholar by bent of mind if not y outstanding achievement.
+I like to make this point by expressing this way: The seminary is not supposed to turn out intellectual nobs.
+But neither is it supposed to turn out intellectual slobs!

-To concede that being a minister goes along agreeably with supericial judgments, shoddy preparation, sloppy thought, poor workmanship, build be a disgrace to our high calling.
-It is anything but a compliant to a minister if it can be said of him that he is very spiritual, ut doesn't have much sense.
-That he is consecrated, but seems deterined to be an ignoramus.
+To concede that being a minister goes along agreeably with superlotal judgments, shoddy preparation, sloppy thought, poor workmanship, build be a disgrace to our high calling.
+It is anything but a compliant to a minister if it can be said of him that he is very spiritual, it doesn't have much sense.
+That he is consecrated, but seems detarhard to be an ignoranus.
 That he is a facile speaker, but doesn't ave anything to say.
-That he is a dynamic leader, but doesn't know here he is going.
-That he is a hard worker, but doesn't know what t is he is doing.
+That he is a dynamic leader, but doesn't know there he is going.
+That he is a hard worker, but doesn't know there he is going.
+That he is a hard worker, but doesn't know there he is going.
+That he is a hard worker, but doesn't know what